SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 <h2> Troubleshooting techniques </h2>

 <h3> Condor_q diagnostics </h3>
-The condor_q command has several tools that can be used to diagnose why jobs are not running.
-We could use -analyze and -better-analyze options that allow the users to get a detailed information.
+The *condor_q* command has several tools that can be used to diagnose why jobs are not running.
+We could use the options " -analyze" and "-better-analyze" that allow the users to get detailed information.

 ~~~
 $ condor_q -analyze JOB-ID # JOB-ID is the job indentification number